KiraYamato94/LasMonjas/README.md

 # Modifiers

-This mod also features some game mechanic modifiers, one of them being a [custom map](https://youtu.be/9tDh9eYqAgk), some of them aren't considered as a separate role, instead they're added as a player attribute which can be good or bad.
+This mod also features some game mechanic changes, one of them being a [custom map](https://youtu.be/9tDh9eYqAgk), and modifiers which aren't considered as a separate role, instead they're added as a player attribute which can be good or bad.
 To activate them, Modifiers option has to be On.

 | Global Setting  | Description |
 |----------|-------------|